eduvpn/documentation/LDAP.md

 The `userIdAttribute` is used to _normalize_ the user identity.
 For LDAP both `fkooman` and `FKOOMAN` are the same.
 By querying the `userIdAttribute` we take the exact same format as used in the LDAP server.
 This avoids creating multiple accounts in the VPN service with different case.
-You SHOULD specify the `userIdAttribute`!
-A future version of the VPN server will make this a MUST.
+You MUST specify the `userIdAttribute`.

 You can restrict access to the VPN service to a subset of the users in the LDAP server by following the [ACL](ACL.md) documentation, or (not recommended) by using a filter that only returns results in case the user entry matches a specific filter.
-If you use a filter you MUST specific the `userIdAttribute` as the decision whether or not the account is allowed to login is based on whether or not results are returned.

 ```php
 'LdapAuthModule' => [